haniafayed/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-*A smart contract written in Solidity that can be usd to break a tie between two people and distribute some reward between them fairly.*
+*A smart contract written in Solidity that can be usd to break a tie between two people and distribute some reward between them fairly.
+The protocol is based on the rock paper scissors game.*